vesellov/bitdust.docs.old/rebuilding.md

 ## Data Redundancy

 In the section [Data Storage](storage) we described a mechanism of creating distributed user data copies in BitDust network.
-Here we will talk about a method of data partitioning into separate fragments, which enables dynamic recovery of lost data by their loss at one or several suppliers.
+Here we will talk about a method of data partitioning into separate fragments, which enables dynamic recovery of lost data and further redistribution to more reliable nodes in the network.

 Data uploaded on user machines are stored there with double redundancy and are organized into RAID array for enabling a possibility of their recovery in case of loss.